Mouse drift test

 Tip: laser sensors drift more on glossy surfaces.
 Optical sensors drift on transparent or very dark mats.
 A good gaming mousepad eliminates most false positives.

-Mouse Drift Test guide
+Embed this Mouse Drift Test on your website

 Mouse drift is unwanted cursor movement when your hand is not touching the mouse.
 It happens when the sensor imagines motion — reading micro-variations in the tracking surface as real movement and reporting them to the OS.
 A healthy gaming sensor should report exactly zero counts when the mouse is stationary.
+This tool measures that by listening to every PointerEvent the browser receives during a fixed idle window.

-02 How The Drift Test Works Each pointermove event gives us a new (x, y) in CSS pixels.
+Each pointermove event gives us a new (x, y) in CSS pixels.
 We compare consecutive events, sum the Euclidean distance, track the largest single jump, and count the number of events.
 After 10-180 seconds we report:

 Zero pixels total = a perfectly still sensor.
 A couple of pixels over 60 seconds is normal electronic noise.